Frequently Asked Questions

 • Medical information

-Please advise the GEM Club Program Headquarters of any medical conditions that may require special attention or treatment, if not already noted in your registration.
-Bring a copy of any prescriptions you are taking, and pack your prescription medicine in your carry-on luggage.
+Please advise GEM Club Program Headquarters of any medical conditions that may require special attention or treatment, if not already noted in your registration.
+Bring a copy of any prescriptions you are taking and pack your prescription medicine in your carry-on luggage.
 We suggest you bring an extra supply in case of an unforeseen emergency.
 Do not pack medication in your checked luggage.

 • Mobile web app